NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Overwhelming Energy.md

 * * *

 If the next action you use is to Cast a Spell, the spell ignores an amount of the target's resistance to acid, cold, electricity, fire, or sonic damage equal to your level.
-This applies to all damage the spell deals, including persistent damage and damage caused by an ongoing effect of the spell, such as the wall created by [[Wall of Fire|Wall of Fire]].
+This applies to all damage the spell deals, including persistent damage and damage caused by an ongoing effect of the spell, such as the wall created by [[Spells/Wall of Fire|Wall of Fire]].
 A creature's immunities are unaffected.

 *Source: Pathfinder Player Core*
 *ORC*